From the recipe files of Chef Robert Hammond.

 fresh coconut cake, and even pineapple upside-down cake."

-2 of a Kind website.
+Alison and her 2 of a Kind website.
 Alison says, "This cake is so soft and sweet, and is delicious plain or served

 with a dollop of whipped cream.
 My mom used to make this for breakfast - maybe that's why I have a sweet tooth."